What is photogrammetry?

 A canal or solar energy farm may occupy remote land hundreds of miles from the home office.
 That makes surveying property, monitoring equipment, and performing surveillance both time- and cost-prohibitive.

-UAV photogrammetry can vastly cut down on the manpower and resources needed to keep people and infrastructure safe.
-Drones can be used to document erosion and invasive vegetation, monitor land changes, investigate damage, prevent vandalism and theft, and more.
+Aerial photogrammetry can vastly cut down on the manpower and resources needed to keep people and infrastructure safe.
+Drones and manned aircraft can be used to document erosion and invasive vegetation, monitor land changes, investigate damage, prevent vandalism and theft, and more.

 Telecom